Get the Recipe

 I've extolled the virtues of butterflied chicken in the past for oven-cooking applications, and I'm happy to report that it is just as successful for cooking chicken on the grill.
 How does it work its magic?

-Best Fire To Use: Two Level
+Best Fire to Use: Two-Level

-There are two end-goals when cooking chicken on the grill.
+There are two goals when you're cooking chicken on the grill.
 The meat needs to cook through to the center, and the skin needs to be well rendered and crisped.
 The order in which these two goals are best achieved is up for debate, and something I'll address in the next section.

 For now, we can agree that the goals are not necessarily in harmony with each other.